cltl/grounding-toxicity/README.md

 # grounding_toxicity
-Codebase for the paper Grounding Toxicity in Real-World Events across Languages
+This repo contains the code for collecting the data analyzed in our paper "Grounding Toxicity in Real-World Events across Languages "